While employee absence certainly isn’t the end of the world, if it’s not managed properly it can become a serious strain on the whole organization.

 Have Clear Boundaries in Place

-Like with many other things in business, if you don’t set clear rules and boundaries for absences, you’re pretty much asking for trouble.
-It’s important to have a good sickness absence policy in place, so make sure setting one out comes at the top of your to-do list.
+Like with many other things in business, if you don’t set clear rules and boundaries for absences, you’re pretty much asking for trouble. in place, so make sure setting one out comes at the top of your to-do list.
 One thing that a lot of inexperienced business owners manage to neglect is having a policy for reporting.
 Make sure that everyone has to phone in sick – no emails or texts – and that the call is made at least an hour before they have to be at their desk.
 This will not only keep things more organized, but may even reduce the instances of sickies.
 The prospect of being grilled by HR makes a lot of people think twice about having duvet days.

 Keep Records and Detect Trends